PATMA: Patent attorneys in London

 Work highlights

-• Acting for De La Rue on a range of matters, from strategic IP advice to patent drafting and portfolio management.
+• Advising De La Rue on strategic IP matters, patent drafting, and portfolio management.

 Haseltine Lake Kempner LLP